Indian Institute of Management Sambalpur: Ranking

-In India, IIM Sambalpur was ranked 66th overall by the National Institutional Ranking Framework (NIRF) in 2022.
-While, in 2022, the institute was ranked 61st among management institution in India by the NIRF.
+IIM Sambalpur was ranked 50 among management institutions by the National Institutional Ranking Framework (NIRF) in 2024.

 Accreditation and recognition

 Placements

 The placement process at IIM Sambalpur is a student-driven process that institutionalises placements for the entire batch.
 The placement Committee elected by the students liaisons between the Institute administration, students and recruiters.
 Placements for the PGPs are characterised by two phases - summer placements for the first-year batch and final placements for the graduating batch.
 The summers process is conducted in Nov/Dec for the first yearites.
 The second year placement committee handles the process for them.
 The placement process for the graduating is conducted in two stages.
 The first is the laterals process in January where firms interview students with prior work experience and offer them mid-level managerial positions.
 The second stage is the final placement process in around February.
 This process is handled by the newly elected committee among the PGP1s to avoid any conflict of interest and ensure a fair process.
 Companies from multiple sectors across different geographies hire candidates for a wide range of functions.